• About

 ADVERTISEMENT

-The judge held that the refusal of the government to review the judicial officers’ salaries and allowances for 14 years was unconstitutional, unlawful and should be compelled to do the needful.
+The judge held that the government’s refusal to review the judicial officers’ salaries and allowances for 14 years was unconstitutional and unlawful and should be compelled to do the needful.

 The court noted that salaries of judges and justices have stagnated for over 14 years and that, despite the increased workload on judicial officers, they have continued to suffer in penury owing to their “extremely low salaries and allowances”, which the court described as “very embarrassing”.